google/zetasql/docs/lexical.md

 Keywords are a group of tokens that have special meaning in the ZetaSQL language, and  have the following characteristics:

- + Keywords cannot be used as identifiers unless enclosed by backtick (`) characters.
+ + Keywords can't be used as identifiers unless enclosed by backtick (`) characters.
  + Keywords are case-insensitive.

 ZetaSQL has the following reserved keywords.